-Charges of driving under the influence or other alcohol related charges can be particularly worrisome.
-If convicted, then you face a jail sentence, fines and license suspension, among other penalties and conditions of a sentencing order.
+Charges of driving under the influence or other alcohol-related charges can be particularly worrisome.
+If convicted, then you face a jail sentence, fines, and license suspension, among other penalties and conditions of a sentencing order.
 But what some professionals and students alike may not consider at the time of their arrest, DUI convictions can have an impact on their professions, particularly if their career requires a professional license.
 If you are a professional or a student studying to practice in a field that requires a professional license, then you must do all you can to first, not get charged with a DUI, and second, in the case you are charged, do all you can to avoid or minimize a conviction.
-The latter requires contacting an experience DUI attorney in Columbia, South Carolina.
+The latter requires contacting an experienced DUI attorney in Columbia, South Carolina.
 Read on to better understand the consequences of a DUI conviction and its potential impact on your professional life.

-There are many professions in South Carolina specifically and the United States generally that require professionals to obtain and maintain a professional license.
+There are many professions in South Carolina specifically and in the United States generally that require professionals to obtain and maintain a professional license.
 Some of these professions include the following:

 - Educational Professionals, such as Teachers

 If you hold a license to conduct business in any one of the above professions, the State could suspend or revoke your license to practice or perform your work duties.
 In some instances, the charge itself is enough to induce license restrictions, at the minimum, while in other cases, a conviction is necessary.
 In some cases, a misdemeanor is enough to induce license restrictions, and in other cases, a felony conviction is needed.